With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreJourney Mental Health Center Forward Solutions Csp is a mental health clinic in Madison, WI, located at 1320 Mendota Street, Suite 120, 53714 zip code area.
 Journey Mental Health Center Forward Solutions Csp provides outpatient treatment.
-Journey Mental Health Center Forward Solutions Csp offers individual psychotherapy, activity therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Journey Mental Health Center Forward Solutions Csp also supports people with PTSD, veterans and seniors or older adults.
-Additional services offered at Journey Mental Health Center Forward Solutions Csp include intensive case management, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.
+Journey Mental Health Center Forward Solutions Csp offers individual psychotherapy, psychotropic medication and trauma therapy to young adults, seniors 65 or older and adults.
+Journey Mental Health Center Forward Solutions Csp also supports LGBT, people with trauma and veterans.
+Additional services offered at Journey Mental Health Center Forward Solutions Csp include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and case management.

 Learn MoreSamaritan Counseling Center Of Southern Wisconsin is a mental health facility in Madison, WI, located at 5900 Monona Drive, Suite 100, in the 53716 zip code.
 Samaritan Counseling Center Of Southern Wisconsin provides outpatient treatment.
-Samaritan Counseling Center Of Southern Wisconsin provides integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
-Some other services available at Samaritan Counseling Center Of Southern Wisconsin include integrated primary care services, education services and family psychoeducation.
+Samaritan Counseling Center Of Southern Wisconsin provides individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents, young adults and seniors 65 or older.
+Some other services available at Samaritan Counseling Center Of Southern Wisconsin include education services, integrated primary care services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.